tomyama-code/tomyama_script_collection/docs/gen_autotools_acam.pl.md

 based on templates and key-value pairs defined in "GenAutotoolsAcAm\_UserFile.pm".
 It helps avoid the need to duplicate definitions across multiple files.

+If any files have been updated, it will exit with 0.
+If no files have been updated, it will exit with a value other than 0.

 Example:

     $ ls -1 tools/*.p?